Aussie dollar now in sharp focus ahead of Trade Balance

 An interesting week ahead for the British pound

-It was an interesting week for the British pound and in particular against the US dollar, with the pair selling off sharply on Friday and closing with a wide spread down candle on the daily chart.
-The move lower was in stark contrast to the recent trend for Cable which had been firmly bullish rising in tandem with the EUR/USD as US dollar weakness prevailed on the dollar index.
-The move on Friday came as no surprise to those traders using a currency strength indicator, with the British pound moving to a deeply overbought region on the indicator, and counterbalanced with the US dollar being equally oversold in the slower timeframes.
+An Interesting Week For GBP It was an interesting week for the British pound and, in particular, against the US dollar, with the pair selling off sharply on Friday and closing with a wide spread down candle on the daily chart.
+The move lower was in stark contrast to the recent trend for Cable, which had been firmly bullish, rising in tandem with the EUR/USD as US dollar weakness prevailed on the dollar index.
+The move on Friday came as no surprise to those traders using a currency strength indicator, with the British pound moving into a deeply overbought region on the indicator, while the US dollar was equally oversold in the slower timeframes.
 With Thursday's election now on the horizon, and with a slew of opinion polls due for release in the next few days, these are continually signalling a close result with no party likely to have an overall majority in Parliament.
-As a result we can expect to see further...
+As a result, we can expect to see...

 Read More